Written on: 25 August 2021

 An apprenticeship may also ignite your passion for a particular area of marketing.
 Upon completion of the programme, you may realise you enjoy content creation and want to become a Content Marketing Executive, or you may be interested in analytics and want to specialise as a Digital Marketing Analyst; an apprenticeship can open many doors for you.

-Overall, an apprenticeship in digital marketing is a fantastic option if you are looking for a life-long career in the sector, building specialist skills that employers need most.
+An apprenticeship in digital marketing is a fantastic option if you are looking for a long term career in the sector, building specialist skills that employers need most.
 From a financial perspective, apprenticeships are fully funded by the government and employers.
 You'll be studying towards a qualification worth £11,000 without worrying about hefty tuition fees and student debt.

 We understand that an apprenticeship may not always be the best option for someone, you may feel that you are not ready to commit to working full-time or want to challenge yourself by moving away to study – and a degree certainly provides a challenge!